filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

   - `Messages` propagate through their own `MessagePubsub`, and nodes have a significant probability of already having a large fraction of the messages in a block.
 Since messages are the _bulk_ of the size of a `Block`, this can present great bandwidth savings.
 - **Progressive Steps of Block Propagation**
   - **IMPORTANT NOTES**:
-      - these can be effectively pipelined.
+      - These can be effectively pipelined.
 The `receiver` is in control of what to pull, and when.
 It is up them to decide when to trade-off RTTs for Bandwidth.
       - If the `sender` is propagating the block at all to `receiver`, it is in their interest to provide the full content to `receiver` when asked.
 Otherwise the block may not get included at all.
       - Lots of security assumptions here -- this needs to be hyper verified, in both spec and code.
       - `sender` is a filecoin node running `ChainSync`, propagating a block via Gossipsub (as the originator, as another peer in the network, or just a Gossipsub router).
       - `receiver` is the local filecoin node running `ChainSync`, trying to get the blocks.
-      - for `receiver` to `Pull` things from `sender`, `receiver`must conntect to `sender`.
+      - For `receiver` to `Pull` things from `sender`, `receiver`must conntect to `sender`.
 Usually `sender` is sending to `receiver` because of the Gossipsub propagation rules. `receiver` could choose to `Pull` from any other node they are connected to, but it is most likely `sender` will have the needed information.
-They usually may be more well-connected in the network.
+They usually will be more well-connected in the network.
   - **Step 1. (sender) `Push BlockHeader`**:
       - `sender` sends `block.BlockHeader` to `receiver` via Gossipsub:
           - `bh := Gossipsub.Send(h block.BlockHeader)`